passthejoe/blogPoster/README.md

 * `Nokogiri`
 * `Twitter`
+* `net-sftp`

-The Nokogiri gem is available as a package in most Linux distributions, which works great if you are using your distribution's Ruby implementation.
+The `Nokogiri` and `net-sftp` gems are available as a package in most Linux distributions, which works great if you are using your distribution's Ruby implementation.

-Some Linux distributions have packaged a Twitter gem, but not Fedora, the distribution I use, so I usually have to resort to the `gem` program to add it.
+Some Linux distributions have packaged a Twitter gem, but not Fedora, where Ruby's `gem` command can be used to add it.

 **Note on Ruby Gems:** In response to a tweet about using Linux distribution packages to install Ruby Gems, a couple of developers replied to say that they don't recommend using distribution-packaged Gems, or even distribution-packaged Ruby.
 But they definitely urged use of Gems via Ruby's `gem install` program.
-I don't know where I come down on this, though in Windows it's not an issue because of ... well, Windows.

-**Which version of Ruby?** As of March 30, 2019, blogPoster will not run with Ruby 2.6 in Windows because the `Twitter` gem will not install on it.
-I have tested blogPoster with Ruby 2.5 in Windows, and the two needed gems -- `nokogiri` and `twitter` -- do install, and the script runs fine.
-While `nokogiri` only has one dependency, the `Twitter` gem has many, one of which is keeping it from installing in Ruby 2.6 at this time.

-I recently upgraded to Fedora 30, which upgrade Ruby to 2.6, and I was able to install the `nokogiri` and `twitter` gems, and the script worked there.
+I don't know where I come down on this, though Windows and MacOS don't generally allow users to install software via repository in the same way that Linux and BSD systems usually do.
+For Windows and Mac, you can add these gems with `gem install nokogiri`, etc. If you don't want to rely on Linux packages for your Ruby gems, you can use `gem install` for everything.

+**Which version of Ruby?** As of March 1, 2020, blogPoster — with the proper Ruby Gems installed — runs on Ruby 2.5 and 2.6 in Linux and Windows.

 I have tested the script *extensively* on Linux and Windows systems, and it works pretty much the same on both.
-I imagine that results would be the same on macOS.
+I imagine the results would be the same on macOS, but it wouldn't hurt me to do some tests (and I will).

 The biggest variable is your choice of text editor, which the script uses to edit posts.
 I used the coding and testing of this script as an "excuse" to learn [Vim](https://www.vim.org), and I am glad I did.
 But the script works very well with other editors.
 It is *very* compatible with `Notepad` in Windows, though not as compatible with `Notepad++` as I'd like it to be.
 I haven't tried a lot of other editors with Linux, but that is something I will do in the future, and I will report the results in this file.
 I use `vim` in both Windows and Linux, which makes things simple for me.
 But I understand if you want to use something else.

 BlogPoster works with [JRuby](https://www.jruby.org).
 I tried version 9.2.7.0 in Windows, using `jruby -S gem install` to bring in the `nokogiri` and `Twitter` gems, and the script worked as expected.
 However, the Ruby `system` command that I use to bring in a text editor doesn't work with as many editors in JRuby as it does in MRuby (aka "normal" Ruby).
 With JRuby in Windows, console Vim did not work, but I did have success with `GVim` (aka GUI Vim) and `Notepad` (Windows Notepad, not Notepad++).
-While one of ny goals in writing this script and using it was to learn Vim by editing dozens of short text files per day as I edited tweets/posts, you might not have that same goal.
-And in Windows, Notepad (using `notepad` in the configuration) seems to be a VERY reliable editor to use with this script.
+While one of my goals in writing this script and using it was to learn Vim by editing dozens of short text files per day as I edited tweets/posts, you might not have that same goal.
+And in Windows, as I say above, Notepad (using `notepad` in the configuration) seems to be a VERY reliable editor to use with this script.

 **You really don't have to use a text editor with the script if you don't want to.** You can do everything in the console (i.e. at the command line), though bringing in a text editor makes it much easier to craft your posts.